knpuniversity/symfony/knpu/extra-doctrine-collections/entity-type-checkboxes.md

 This will be *perfect*... as long as you don't have a *ton* of users in your system.
 In that case, creating 10,000 checkboxes won't scale and we'll need a different solution.
-But, I'll save that for another day.
+But, I'll save that for another day, and it's not really that different.

 ## EntityType Field Configuration